-CPD Accredited Activity 40 points under RACGP 2020-22 CPD program.
-Approved for specific requirements diagnostic radiology, 1 day Anaesthetics, Obstetrics, Surgery and Emergency Medicine training grants.
-RACGP Provider Number 214288, Activity ID 238750.
+CPD Approved Activity under RACGP 2023-25 CPD program.
+Approved for Educational Activities 2 hours, Reviewing Performance 6.5 hours, specific requirements diagnostic radiology, 1 day Anaesthetics, Obstetrics, Surgery and Emergency Medicine training grants.
+Provider Number 214288, Activity ID 414911.

 Morning tea, a light lunch and refreshments are provided.